 Post-Divorce Maintenance is the term used to describe what is typically referred to as “alimony” in Texas.
 Texas permits post-divorce maintenance to be awarded in limited situations.
 These situations are based upon the marriage duration, as well as physical or mental disability.
 To obtain post-divorce support, a divorcing spouse has the burden of proof to show their eligibility.
 If eligibility is proven, the requesting spouse must then prove the existence of funds from with the other spouse can pay maintenance.

 There are many facets involved in Post-Divorce Maintenance requests.
-The Tadlock Law Office routinely works with clients to request, and defend, such requests.
+At Tadlock Law, we routinely work with clients to request, and defend, such requests.
 The legal issues are different in nearly every case and judicial discretion in this area is very broad.
-An experienced Dallas divorce attorney is very important to make the best case possible to prevail whether you are asking for, or trying to prevent paying, Post-Divorce Maintenance.
+An experienced North Texas divorce attorney is very important to make the best case possible to prevail whether you are asking for, or trying to prevent paying, Post-Divorce Maintenance.

-Contact the the Dallas Divorce Attorney Gerald Tadlock at 214-550-1122 for a FREE CONSULTATION to discuss your divorce matter.
+Contact the the North Texas Divorce Attorney Gerald Tadlock at 214-550-1122 for a FREE PHONE CONSULTATION.